 Special considerations for children:

+We do not have any age restrictions.
 Children five years old and younger must ride on the lap of an adult or older child while sitting in the dog sled.
 In most cases young children are still allowed to try driving the dog sled on the safest, easiest portion of the trail.
 Please keep in mind that our tours are designed to be educational, and the content we cover is sometimes too complex for children.
 We find that while all kids are thrilled with the dog mushing, a significant portion of our tour also involves standing around, petting dogs and answering adults’ questions about raising and training dogs, running 1,000 mile races, living off-grid in Alaska, etc. Not all children are mature / calm enough to act appropriately during these times of the tour.
-This can degrade the experience for all of the adults who are also present.
+This can degrade the experience for the adults who are also present.

 Ptarmigan, grouse and snowshoe hare are sometimes spotted darting across our trails, and occasionally other dog teams.
 While our area does have an abundance of large wildlife, we do not usually see many of these while actually mushing.
 We encourage questions and comments while moving down the trail with the dogs, and our conversation typically alerts animals of our presence.
 This is not necessarily a bad thing, as moose are actually one of the biggest concerns when mushing a team (they are territorial and love to walk down the hard packed dog trails).